Change tax advisor: The guide for 2026

 Would you like to know what specific costs you could incur — e.g. for theses, data transfer or ongoing support?

-With integral You will not only receive a transparent assessment, but also personal support and digital efficiency — without any additional effort on your part.
+With Integral, you not only get a transparent assessment, but also personal support and digital efficiency — without any additional effort for you.

 6 tips: Find the right tax advisor

 Choosing the right tax advisor is often decisive for efficiency, trust and long-term success.
-So that you don't choose just any consultant but find the right partner for your company, the following criteria will help you choose:
+So that you do not choose just any consultant but find the right partner for your company, the following criteria will help you make the right choice:

 Is the tax advisor familiar with your industry?
 Did he specialize, for example, in corporations such as a GmbH or in specific business models?